Riffatad/Python-Challenge/README.md

 # Python-Challenge
+        # PYBANK

+# Data importing with os

+# Define file paths

+# Check if the file exists

+# Open the CSV file

+# Read and skip the header row

+# Ensure there is at least one data row

+# Initialize variables

+        # Total sum of the values
+        # Count of the number of months
+        # Total change in values for average calculation

+        # Highest change value
+        # Lowest change value
+        # Date of the highest change
+        # Date of the lowest change

+# Process the first row
+        # Initialize the previous_row value
+        # Add the first value to the total sum
+        # Increment the count of months

+# Iterate through the remaining rows

+         # Convert the current value to an integer

+# Calculate the difference between the current and previous values

+# Update the highest and lowest changes

+# Update the total sum and previous_row for the next iteration

+# Calculate the average change, handle case with less than 2 months

+# Prepare the output content

+# Write the output content to the file

+# Inform the user that the results have been written

           #PYPOLL
 Instructions
 The task of this challenge is to integrate a faster and accurte vote count process for a small, rural town.